xcast-lib/xcast-lib.github.io/citation.md

 ---

 # Citing XCast
-Please cite the xcast whitepaper you have used XCast in your work
+Please cite the xcast whitepaper if you have used XCast in your work

 #### Bibtex
 ```